 Please remember that it is not appropriate to attend the A and E department unless your problem fits the A or the E definition.
 We sometimes find that patients use the department as a “Walk In” minor illness unit, which puts their staff under unnecessary pressure.
 We always have a Duty Doctor available to speak to you and give advice or to see you in an appointment during the working day.
 We also do not offer a “Walk In” service as all the doctors may be absent from the building doing home visits, for example.

 Please use the “Out Of Hours” service for urgent problems when the surgery is closed.

 The surgery is fully accessible for wheelchairs and disabled toilet facilities

 Practice News and Notices

-From the 1st April the prescription desk changed its opening hours for telephone requests, the new hours are Monday 10am-13:00pm and 14:00pm-16:30pm and on Tuesdays-Fridays 10am-12:30pm.
+A reminder of the presciption desk opening times, the hours are Monday 10am-13:00pm and 14:00pm-16:30pm and on Tuesdays-Fridays 10am-12:30pm.
 There is an answer machine so you can leave a message at all other times and there are still many ways in which you can order your repeat prescription, for example online, for further information please contact the prescription desk or the surgery.

 Have you recently changed your address or contact details?
 Please remember to update us with these details as soon as possible.

 Are you interested in joining our patient group?
-The group meets at the practice once a month.
+The group meets at regular times through the year on a Monday.
 If you would be interested in joining or would like to find out more please contact the practice on 01823 282151.

 The practice would like to thank the various advertisers who have helped to produce this Website.
 However, it must be pointed out that the accuracy of any statements cannot be warranted, nor any products or services advertised, be guaranteed or endorsed.